daniellin05/stranded_Surber_Lin/README.md

 # stranded_Surber_Lin
-File only runs with packages colorama and sys.
+File only runs with packages colorama, sys, and os.
 It does not work in Python IDLE but works in repl.it.